Students, faculty and staff are expected to respect the intellectual property rights of others and refrain from copyright infringement.

 Peer to peer file sharing and illegal downloading can be a problem for universities because the universities provide students and employees significant bandwidth distribution for research and scholarship.
 Sharing and/or downloading copyrighted music, videos, and film is both illegal and against NC State policy.
 It is critical that students and employees understand that illegal file sharing and downloading may have serious consequences and that they should refrain from such activity.
 The recording and motion picture industries have adopted an increasingly aggressive position in finding and prosecuting individual infringers, particularly in the university setting, for the sole purpose of making an example of impermissible uses and deterring other infringing activities.

-The following website contains helpful links regarding NC State’s policies regarding copyright infringement and illegal file sharing and/or downloading: http://oit.ncsu.edu/n/rules-regulations-student-it-use.
+The Office of Information Technology website contains helpful links about NC State’s policies regarding copyright infringement and illegal file sharing.

 Summary of Civil and Criminal Penalties for Violation of Federal Copyright Laws